Osawele/Osawele/README.md

 Alright, for now... really ✌🏾

 Note: This page is still actively under development.
 Nonetheless, take the work portfolio you find inside very seriously.
-Thanks for the patience in... reading.
+Thanks for the patience... in reading.